 Les Passages Couverts Paris – these magic words will offer you a delightful self-guided tour of Paris.
 The covered passages of Paris are nothing else but the shopping malls and galleries of the 18th century, created by the rich people to make shopping more convenient.
 This is a self-guided walking tour I’ve done during one of my visits to Paris.
 The tour takes about half day, but if you want to take photos of the galleries and to enjoy a coffee or a glass of wine every other passage, you’ll need one full day to complete it.
+If you can afford to spend 3 days in Paris, consider taking this tour, as you’re going to love it.

 Most of these passages are closed during the night, so you’ll need to start your tour early morning, in order to make sure you can cover everything in one day.
 Keep in mind that you may want to spend some time in the lovely antiques and used books shops you’ll find along the way.
 Make sure you wear your most comfortable walking shoes.
-I’m a fan of New Balance, but you can wear whatever brand makes you feel comfortable even during long walks.

 You may also want to enjoy a gourmand break every now and then, as Paris is a city full of culinary temptations.
 This is yet another reason to start early.
 By late afternoon, all Parisians are out on a terrace, having their “apero”, so finding seats can be extremely challenging.
 The French “apero” or “aperitif” is a glass of wine, or a beer, or another drink (or several) meant to open your appetite for the dinner.
 They usually meet their friends for enjoying this special moment of the day.